-- 1. An athlete who retires, is eliminated or withdraws with permission of the Ground Jury from a jump-off or second round or winning round will be placed equal last in the jump-off/second round/winning round. - An Athlete who withdraws from a jump-off, second round or winning round without the permission of the Ground Jury or without informing the Ground Jury will be placed after Athletes that have retired or been eliminated in the jump-off/second round/winning round. - 3.
+- A competitor/team that is eliminated or retires in a jump-off or second round will be placed equal last in the jump-off or second round.
+An athlete who retires, is eliminated or withdraws with permission of the Ground Jury from a jump-off or second round or winning round will be placed equal last in the jump-off/second round/winning round. - 2.
+A competitor, who with the permission of the Ground Jury withdraws from a jump-off or second round must always be placed equal with a competitor eliminated or who retires on the course.
+An Athlete who withdraws from a jump-off, second round or winning round without the permission of the Ground Jury or without informing the Ground Jury will be placed after Athletes that have retired or been eliminated in the jump-off/second round/winning round. - 3.
 If before a deciding jump-off, two or more competitors decline to jump-off, the Ground Jury will decide whether this refusal can be accepted or must be rejected.
 If the Ground Jury accepts the refusal, the Organising Committee will award the trophy by lot and the prize money for the vacant places will be added together and shared equally between the competitors.
 If the Ground Jury's instruction to continue is not followed by the competitors, no trophy will be awarded and the competitors will each receive only the prize money and the placing of the lowest place for which they would have jumped-off.